aarondwi/aarondwi.github.io/CCLandscape.md

 1. Can't be used on distributed setting, cause too expensive (any in-memory gain fully removed on distributed setting), or no explanation how to do so at all
 2. No explanation for management side (loading/updating ad-hoc data, add index, etc), but only focusing on performance.
 These management side basically should also go through serializable check (or is this the only way?)
-3. Hard to implement correctly, need lots of state tracking
+3. Hard to implement correctly, need lots of state tracking (lots of memory)
 4. Most real world problem have clear, easy perf target (human speed) + easily shardable per user, low contention, with high contention only on specific combined metric (total likes, etc).
 Even percolator easily reach 2million/s.
 For those cant, usually very specific only (time series, HFT, etc)
 5. Focus more on higher contention, by somehow rescheduling/reordering to remove contention (but for real contention, still sequential, so not really an improvement, unless it is CRDT like)
 6. 2PC for multi partition, only scalable per partition
-7. Employ non-snapshot algo, has bad perf for long running read transactions, which are majority of workloads (but should be avoided either way for high-throughput OLTP)
+7. Employ non-snapshot algo, has bad perf for long running read transactions, which are quite common (but should be avoided either way for high-throughput OLTP).
+Some has esoteric write locks behavior to allow non blocking read, but this is far more complex than the standard snapshot algorithm
 8. For non single-global tso/equivalent, meaning need very careful engineering to not allow partial read
 9. All their benchmarks dont include disk-write/sync and repl, only in memory.
 Looks really fast, but assuming failure are not correlated
 10. Need static workload analysis, dynamic/ad-hoc query doesn't receive optimization